What is National Insurance?

 You stop paying NIC when you reach state pension age, even if you continue to work.
 The exception is Class 4 NIC for the self-employed, which you pay until the start of the tax year after the one in which you reach state pension age.

-You pay NIC on earnings, that is employment income and profits from self-employment, but you do not pay NIC on pension income or investment income such as rental profits.
+You pay NIC on earnings (that is, employment income and profits from self-employment), but you do not pay NIC on pension income, property income, savings income or dividend income.

-You can find out when you will reach state pension age by using the state pension calculator on the GOV.UK website.
+You can find out when you will reach state pension age by using the state pension calculator on GOV.UK.

 In certain circumstances, you may be given National Insurance credits, even though you are not working.
 These count towards some entitlements, like the state pension.

-You must be over the age of 16 and below state pension age.
+You must be over the age of 16 and below state pension age for the year in which you may be credited.

 There are many different circumstances in which you might be eligible to receive National Insurance credits, including being unable to work due to illness, or caring for someone.